 Is There Gluten In Cheerios?!

-If you have been made sick by Cheerios boxes labeled Gluten Free, please contact the FDA MEDWATCH Adverse Event Reporting System (800) 332-1088 (choose option #4 to speak to a representative) or online.
+There were soon reports of consumer illness, with the FDA testing samples and finding higher than allowed levels of gluten in some.
+A sample testing at 43ppm was from one of the recalled lots.
+(If you have been made sick by Cheerios or any other product, please contact the FDA MEDWATCH Adverse Event Reporting System (800) 332-1088 (choose option #4 to speak to a representative) or online.)

-The Canadian Celiac Associate (CCA) recently reacted to the news that General Mills is introducing “gluten free” Cheerios to Canada, but they are made with mechanically or optically sorted oats, not with purity protocol oats.
+The Canadian Celiac Associate (CCA) reacted to the news that General Mills was introducing “gluten free” Cheerios to Canada, but being made with mechanically or optically sorted oats, not with purity protocol oats.
 Here is an excerpt from their position statement recommending that celiacs NOT eat these Cheerios or any other products made with sorted oats:

 We know the following: